 Once you’ve done all that, place a test order to be sure that everything appears and functions properly.
 This ensures that your customers can spend their money with your store—and that your revenues grow.

+You can use platforms like EComposer to build your website fast and without coding, allowing you to spend most of your time creating your marketing strategy and maximizing sales.
 Make sure your site includes all of these before you launch so that customers can find their way around with ease.

 Believe it or not, your Shopify site will be indexed by Google and other browsers.
 That’s why good SEO (search engine optimization) matters even if you don’t have a blog or another well-oiled content marketing machine.